wiebkef/circular-fashion-library/README.md

 - `put /api/items/:id` updates an item with specified id
 - `delete /api/items/:id` deletes one item with specified id

+### Wardrobe

+- `get /api/items/wardrobe/:id` returns all items a user has borrowed currently, where id is the users id

 ### Users

 - `get /api/users` returns all users